-But if you don’t keep your site updated then there is a good chance that you will wake up one day to find that you have malware on your site.
+But if you don’t keep your site updated, then there is a good chance that you will wake up one day to find that you have malware on your website.

 Most people find out that their site was hacked when they find out that their browser starts flashing a warning when they try to access the site.
-For example, if you use Chrome then the warning will look something like this:
+For example, if you use Chrome, then the notification will look something like this: